by Jen | Dec 30, 2025 | DISO studies, Galatians 5

 So, here’s how I’ll be studying this week:

-1. PRAY: I’ll be creating a prayer with which I’ll start each of my weekly study sessions.
+- PRAY: I’ll be creating a prayer with which I’ll start each of my weekly study sessions.
 If you’ve studied with me before, you know I usually just adapt a previous prayer.
-Though I’ve pretty much memorized my prayer, I still write it in my study journal to remind me to pray it each time I open the notebook.
+Though I’ve pretty much memorized my prayer, I still write it in my study journal as a reminder to pray each time I start studying.

-2. SURVEY: Then I’ll read Romans 12, noting anything that makes me say, “huh?” (as in, “I wonder what that means?”) or “wow” (as in, “that is so awesome!”).
+- SURVEY: Then I’ll read Galatians 5, noting anything that makes me say, “huh?” (as in, “I wonder what that means?”) or “wow” (as in, “that is so awesome!”).
 I’ll record these and later ask the Spirit to direct me to the one I should dig into right now.

 If you’d like more information about these steps, check out this printable summary of the process I’ll be using over the next eight weeks.
 Or, you can always reach out to me with your questions through my contact page or at [email protected].
-I’m looking forward to sharing what I discover in this process with you, along with relevant snippets of my previous study of this chapter in 2021, so I hope you’ll keep checking in with me each week!
+I’m looking forward to sharing what I discover in this process with you, along with relevant snippets of my previous study from 2021, so I hope you’ll keep checking in with me each week!

 GO TO WEEK 2 >